austin-rt/useCallback/README.md

-Even though `firstRender` and `secondRender` look the same, return the same value, and are even assigned their value from the same definition, they do not have _referrential equality_.
+Even though `firstRender` and `secondRender` look the same, return the same value, and are even assigned their value from the same definition, they do not have _referential equality_.
 As a result, every time the parent component renders, it redefines this function.

 ```js